Updated on October 20, 2022

 Learn what’s expected

 The responsibilities of a software developer will vary according to the specific position, so it’s up to you to learn what’s expected of your role in your technology organization.
 Whether your dream job requires you to be certified in certain programming languages or well-versed in responsive front-end development, your software should align to the expectations of your team and the needs of you users.
+Wherever you end up, the ability to write clean code and communicate well are likley to be high on the list of expectations.

 Gain new software development skills continually